Belovedbuy/belovedbuy.github.com/README.md

 ---

 Thank you for visiting **BelovedBuy**!
 Your support helps us grow and continue providing value to the tech community. 💻❤️
+## 🛡️ License
+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute this project, provided that proper attribution is given.